Special Relativity -- Applications to astronomy and the accelerator physics: Aberration of Light in an Inertial Frame of Reference

-One of the most important conclusions of the foregoing discussion is a remarkable prediction on the theory of the aberration of light, concerning the deviation of the energy transport for light reflected from a mirror moving transversely.
-Namely, when a plane wave of light is falling normally on the mirror, there is a deviation of the energy transport for reflected light beam (see Fig. \ref{B17}).
-This phenomenon can be regarded as a simple consequence of the Doppler effect.
+One of the key conclusions of the preceding discussion is a striking prediction in the theory of the aberration of light—specifically, the deviation of energy transport for light reflected from a mirror moving tangentially to its surface.
+When a plane wave (in absolute time coordinatization) falls such a mirror perpendicularly, the reflected beam exhibits a deviation in energy transport (see Fig. \ref{B17}).
+This phenomenon can be understood as a straightforward consequence of the Doppler effect\footnote{The Doppler effect serves merely as an intermediate mathematical description; when the full calculation is performed, only the geometric (aberration) effect remains.}.

-The argument that in the process of reflection from a transversely moving mirror the direction of propagation is not given by the normal to the wavefront is considered erroneous in literature $^{(4)}$.
-This fact is ascribed to a lack of understanding of the difference between convention-dependent and convention-invariant parts of the theory.
-The direction of the energy transport has an exact objective meaning i.e. is convention-invariant.
-However, the phase front orientation (i.e. the plane of simultaneity in the judgement of an observer) has no exact objective meaning since, due to the finiteness of the speed of light, we cannot specify any experimental method by which this orientation could be ascertained.